LinusP217/LinusP217/README.md

 I am a graduate student in the [Department of Chemistry](https://chemistry.oregonstate.edu/) at [Oregon State University](https://oregonstate.edu/) 🌳.
+I perform computational research in the Zuehlsdoff Group.

 ### Profile Links